wneill33/cyber_camp2.0/README.md

 Builds the app for production to the `build` folder.

 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

+## Server Start Up

+Enusre that docker is install and running on local machine. navigate to \cyber_camp2.0\Server\Scripts and run ".\start_servers_and_network.ps1"
+This script will build and run all docker containers.
+To delete all servers run the script ".\delete_servers_and_network.ps1"